Mehrdad-Dadkhah/laravel-vroute/README.md

 ]);
 ```

-## How to set middleware?
+## How to set a middleware?

-You can set middleware in 8 layer or way!
+You can set middleware in 8 layers or ways!

 1. Set for controller in all version and directory